 The Calling Line Indication, or Caller ID, governs whether the other party can see your number when you call.
-If set to Enable, the Prestige sends the caller ID and the party you call can see your number, otherwise, the caller ID is blocked.
+If set to Presented (CLIP), the Prestige sends the caller ID and the party you call can see your number, otherwise, if set to Restricted (CLIR) the caller ID is blocked.